 Salted caramels are nothing new.
 And gifting them for the holidays is nothing new either.
 But I desperately wanted to throw my hat into the buttery ring this year.
 I’ve never been much into candymaking, and even though it took a few attempts to finally get perfect caramels—it was totally worth it.
 These things?
 Insanely delicious.
 Which is no surprise.
 Butter + sugar pretty much always equals good.

 After some Googling, I landed on a pretty good starting spot from Two Tarts.
-I did some modifications to their recipe, but it made me feel really good that someone else had been successful totally cropping out the corn syrup.
+I did some modifications to their recipe.

 Like I said above, I had to make these guys a few times not because of the taste (the taste was awesome) but because I had a really hard time getting the caramels to set.
 On the bright side—I had a lot of delicious caramel sauce to put on yogurt!